EnoRage/api-documentation/source/index.html.md

 * `X-Team-ID`
 * `X-API-Key`

-Your API key and team ID can be found in your [Team Settings](https://statushero.com/teams/current/edit) in Status Hero, under the API tab.
+Your team ID and team API key can be found in your [Team Settings](https://statushero.com/teams/current/edit) in Status Hero, under the API tab.
 You'll need to be an account administrator or team manager to view these credentials.

 All requests are scoped by Status Hero team.
 (Each Status Hero account can have multiple teams.)